 Lana Nenide, MS, IMH-E®: Executive Director

-Lana has a master’s degree in educational psychology from the University of Wisconsin and is a graduate of the Napa Infant-Parent Mental Health Post Graduate Certificate Program, where she received specialized training in infant-parent mental health.
-As a research specialist with the UW Twin Laboratories for four years, she evaluated infant and toddler social-emotional development and coded behavioral data for the Genetics of Emotional Ontogeny project.
-Since 2006, Lana has been overseeing professional development efforts at WI-AIMH.
-Her main responsibilities include developing and delivering workshops and seminars, providing consultation and technical assistance, coordinating grant projects, supervising student interns, and presenting I/ECMH issues at a variety of state policy meetings.
+Lana holds a master’s degree in Educational Psychology from the University of Wisconsin and is a graduate of the Napa Infant-Parent Mental Health Post Graduate Certificate Program, where she received specialized training in infant-parent mental health.
+Prior to joining WI-AIMH, Lana worked as a research specialist with the UW Twin Laboratories where she evaluated infant and toddler social-emotional development and coded behavioral data for the Genetics of Emotional Ontogeny project.
+Lana joined WI-AIMH in 2006 to oversee professional development efforts of the agency.
+Since 2009, Lana has been coordinating state implementation of the Pyramid Model.
+Lana is a member of the Fussy Baby Network and provides training and consultation on the FAN framework.
+Lana is a faculty at the Wisconsin Infant, Early Childhood, and Family Mental Health Capstone Certificate program and holds Infant Mental Health Endorsement.
+In 2016, Lana was selected for the prestigious ZERO TO THREE Fellowship.

 Kathie Snitker-Magin, MEd, IMH-E®: Assistant Executive Director